Holy War (BYU–Utah): 2006: Beck to Harline

-Magic happens
+2007: Magic happens

 The 2007 game's first 12 points were only field goals, BYU's Mitch Payne scoring 9 points.
 Utah then scored the first touchdown, taking the lead 10–9.
 In the fourth quarter, BYU came back with a late-game drive that included a 4th and 18 from its own 12-yard line.
 Four plays later, freshman running back Harvey Unga ran for a touchdown to win it 17–10.
 Austin Collie, who caught the Max Hall pass to convert the 4th and 18 to a first down said about the play, "I wouldn't say it was lucky.
 We executed the play well.
 We should have had another one.
 Obviously, when you're doing what's right on and off the field, I think the Lord steps in and plays a part in it.
 Magic happens."
 The comment further fueled the religious animosity between the two teams.

-BCS busting... again
+2008: BCS busting again

-Four years after becoming the first team from outside the BCS to bust into the BCS, Utah returned to the national stage by going undefeated throughout the 2008 season.
+Both teams were ranked going into this game, Utah at #7 and BYU at #14.
 The game was fairly even until Utah scored a touchdown with 15 seconds left in the half to put the Utes up by 10.
 BYU cut the lead to three in the third quarter, but Utah won the game 48–24 following three touchdowns in the fourth quarter.
+BYU's quarterback, Max Hall, committed six turnovers during the game.

+Four years after becoming the first team to bust the BCS, Utah did it again by going undefeated throughout their 2008 season.
+After beating BYU, they were ranked #6 going into the 2009 Sugar Bowl where they defeated #4 Alabama by a score of 31–17.

-Second overtime game
+2009: Second overtime game

 In 2009, in the second overtime game in series history, BYU defeated Utah 26–23.
 BYU held a 20–6 lead entering the fourth quarter.
 Utah scored 14 fourth-quarter points to force overtime, but their comeback fell short.
 Utah managed a field goal in overtime to take a 23–20 lead, but on BYU's possession, Max Hall connected to tight end Andrew George for a 25-yard touchdown reception and the victory.
 The game was dubbed "George is still running" by BYU fans.